James Outman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.65 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.64 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (116 total, 1.5 per game).
+- Rockies pitchers combine to allow 118 total home runs at a clip of 1.5 per game (second-most in baseball).

-- Seabold gets the start for the Rockies, his 10th of the season.
-He is 1-3 with a 5.88 ERA and 43 strikeouts in 56 2/3 innings pitched.

-- The right-hander's last time out came on Saturday, June 17 against the Atlanta Braves, when he went three innings, surrendering nine earned runs while allowing nine hits.
+- The left-hander last pitched on Saturday against the Los Angeles Angels, when he threw five innings, allowing three earned runs while giving up nine hits.

-- The 27-year-old has a 5.88 ERA and 6.8 strikeouts per nine innings in 16 games this season, while allowing a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.